microsoft/azure-iot-developer-kit/docs/_docs/08-serial-communications.md

 ![The MXChip finger connector with pin 1 marked as TX and pin 2 marked as RX]({{"/assets/images/how-to/serial/board_annotated_pins.png" | absolute_url }})

 | Pin | Usage         |
 | --- | ------------- |
 | 1   | TX - Transmit |
 | 2   | RX - Receive  |

 Pin 1 is the transmit (TX) pin, and is used to send serial data to an external module.
-This pin should connect to the RX pin on the external module.
+This pin should connect to the **RX** pin on the external module.

 Pin 2 is the receive (RX) pin, and is used to receive serial data from an external module.
-This pin should connect to the TX pin on the external module.
+This pin should connect to the **TX** pin on the external module.

+> NOTE: The TX pin on the MXChip IoT DevKit needs to connect to the RX pin on an external module, and vice versa.
+The signal transmitted needs to go to a receiving pin.

 Once the device is connected, you will need to declare a new `UARTClass` variable pointing to the second serial port, `UART_1`.